 Applications submitted more than 30 days past expiration will be treated as a “New Application”.

-Applications accepted by appointment only in some counties, so call your local Sheriff‘s Office.
+Applications accepted by appointment only in some counties, so call your county Sheriff‘s Office.